saucelabs/sauce-docs/docs/secure-connections.md

 We offer two options to provide an extra layer of security to protect test data in flight between the Sauce Labs cloud and your app or site under test on your network.
 Both of these solutions, Sauce Connect Proxy™ and Sauce IPSec Proxy, support secure connectivity using TLS 1.2 or above.

-To determine which solution is best for you, see [Overview of Sauce Labs Security Processes](https://saucelabs.com/resources/white-papers/overview-of-sauce-labs-security-processes).
+To determine which solution is right for you, see [Choosing the Right Solution](#choosing-the-right-solution) and [Overview of Sauce Labs Security Processes](https://saucelabs.com/resources/white-papers/overview-of-sauce-labs-security-processes).

 ## Sauce Connect Proxy

-See our [Sauce Connect Proxy Security Overview](https://saucelabs.com/resources/white-papers/sauce-connect-proxy-security-overview) white paper for information about optimizing your network and development environment for Sauce Connect Proxy performance.
+Sauce Connect Proxy is a built-in HTTP proxy server that allows you to access Sauce Labs infrastructure from your local environment or behind a corporate firewall.

 <div className="box boxwidebottom card">
   <div className="container">